Skip to Main Content

 Monetizing data and delivering hyper-personalized experiences at scale will only happen if the organization is built on an underpinning of data and guided by an organization that supports data-driven decision-making.
 A company’s enterprise data strategy is a blueprint for moving from data-poor to data-informed.

-Some organizations are quick to adopt leading-edge technologies, like artificial intelligence and machine learning tools, but they haven’t yet solved for fundamental issues that hinder data sharing or exploitation.
+Some organizations are quick to adopt leading-edge technologies, like artificial intelligence and machine learning tools, but they haven’t yet solved for fundamental issues that hinder data sharing.
 For instance, not having legal consent can get in the way of data sharing.
 Regulatory compliance measures like customer consent must be built into the data strategy.
 Organizations need to increase their data literacy and empower data-driven models to guide personalization and enterprise optimization.

 Data strategy requires the people, processes and tools to deliver on it—and not all organizations have these basics in place.
 For instance, the people delivering on the strategy may be in different parts of the organization that are operating at a variety of speeds, leading to a lack of cohesion.
 Processes may be outdated and not adapted to execute the data strategy.
 The technology may be fractured or patched together in a Frankenstein way that does not enable seamless sharing and collaboration.